nicklockwood/ShapeScript/LRUCache/README.md

 cache.removeAll()
 ```

-On platforms where UIKit is available (iOS, tvOS, and visionOS), the cache will be emptied automatically in the event of a memory warning.
+On Apple platforms (macOS, iOS, iPadOS, visionOS, tvOS, watchOS) the cache will be emptied automatically in the event of a memory warning.

 # Concurrency

-**LRUCache** is `Sendable` and uses `NSLock` internally to ensure mutations are atomic.
-It is therefore safe to access a single cache instance from multiple threads.
+**LRUCache** is `Sendable` when its value type is `Sendable`, and uses `NSLock` internally to ensure mutations are atomic.
+It is therefore safe to access a single cache instance from multiple threads when the stored values can also be safely shared across concurrency domains.

 # Performance